 How do you design a learning-centered syllabus?
 This helpful list shows you exactly what to include:

-Now that you know what to include, the online Syllabus Designer walks you through each step:
+Now that you know what to include, the Syllabus function in BYU Learning Suite walks you through each step:

 More Resources for Learning-centered Syllabus Design

 For more helpful tips and information about creating a learning-centered syllabus, check out these resources:

 - Resources for Designing a Learning-centered Syllabus

 - Sample Assessment Information to include in Your Syllabus